 Former professional boxer Tony Danza was already familiar to TV audiences from his role of Tony Banta on "Taxi" when he took on the role of Tony Micelli, a former ballplayer turned suburban housekeeper.

 Danza starred in several short-lived sitcoms following "Who's the Boss?", including "Baby Talk," "Hudson Street" and "The Tony Danza Show."
-He had his own talk show, also called "The Tony Danza Show," in 2004-06 and tried his hand at reality TV, including hosting the boxing competition "The Contender" and becoming a teacher in the short-lived "Teach: Tony Danza."
+He had his own talk show, also called "The Tony Danza Show," from 2004 to 2006 and tried his hand at reality TV, including hosting the boxing competition "The Contender" and becoming a teacher in the short-lived "Teach: Tony Danza."
 He most recently appeared in Joseph Gordon-Levitt's directing debut, the 2013 comedy "Don Jon."

 At age 10, Alyssa Milano won her first major role as Samantha Micelli, Tony's daughter, and would grow up before audience's eyes over the next eight years.